Congressional District # 15

 Operable Unit 1: Former Hegeler Zinc Property

-Phase IV: After reviewing previous groundwater sampling results, EPA determined that additional mid-depth groundwater investigations are required at the site to properly determine the nature and extent of contamination beyond the site boundary.
-In January 2013, EPA installed 3 off-site, mid-depth wells and collected water level measurements and groundwater samples from all existing onsite and off-site wells.
+After further review of the groundwater data, EPA determined that additional mid-depth groundwater investigations was required at the site to properly determine the nature and extent of contamination beyond the site boundary.
+In January 2013, EPA installed 3 mid-depth wells off-site and collected water level measurements and groundwater samples from all existing onsite and off-site wells.

 In May 2009, KIK submitted a revised BERA work plan, which was approved by EPA, to begin an investigation into waterway sediments.
 The objectives of the work plan include the following: 1) identifying the types and quantity of pesticides- or metals-impacted sediments, 2) assessing the ecological risk associated with the detected pesticides and/or metals, and 3) attempting to identify sources of the pesticides and/or metals in the waterway sediments.
 KIK collected sediment and interstitial water samples in the OU2 waterways in July and October 2009.

-Site photos, presentation slides, the April 2007 RI Report, and other site-related documents can be found at the EPA website: http://www.epa.gov/region5/sites/hegelerzinc/index.htm.
-In addition, site documents can be read at either the Danville or Westville Public Libraries, EPA's information repositories for the site.
+Site photos, presentation slides, the OU3 Record of Decision, and other site-related documents can be found at the EPA website: http://www.epa.gov/region5/sites/hegelerzinc/index.htm.
+In addition, site documents can be read at the Danville Public Libraries, EPA's information repositories for the site.
 EPA will hold future public meetings as work progresses at the site.

 ContactsRemedial Project Manager, U.S. EPA